ConorGagliardi/conorgagliardi.com/_projects/UASSwarmproject.md

 - Threading in simulation for better performance
 - Created a movement prediction model which uses a calculated 'momentum' using a history of center points
 - Implementing multithreaded solutions for more snappy visual feedback for dji tello implementation
+- Formation Change in Simulation

 **Currently working on:**

-- Implementing formation changes.
+- Refining formation change for physical demo.
 - Training a CNN / using a pre-trained YOLO network for drone recognition to replace the green ball with.
 - Collision avoidance
-- Collision maneuvering using formation changes.
+- Autonomous Collision maneuvering using formation changes.